Actor DiCaprio joins growing movement to divest from fossil fuels

 "We must transition to a clean energy economy that does not rely on fossil fuels, the main driver of this global problem," the celebrity environmentalist added in a statement.

-Local governments and investors from 43 countries have committed to stop supporting fossil fuels, including municipalities, pension funds, medical associations and churches, the coalition backing the movement said.
+Municipalities and investors from 43 countries have committed to stop supporting fossil fuels, including the California Public Employees' Retirement System, the Norway Pension Fund, the Canadian Medical Association and the World Council of Churches, the coalition backing the movement said.

-The report, launched in New York by investment consultancy Arabella Advisors, did not specify how much of the $2.6 trillion in overall assets represented by those that have pledged to divest was invested in fossil fuels.

 "That underscores what I see every day as a financial advisor - that the demand for fossil-free investment products is increasing," he said in a statement.